y9tr3ble/Password-Generator-Android/README.md

 A device with at least 1GB of RAM

 # License
-Password Generator is licensed under the Apache License 2.0.
+Password Generator is licensed under the MIT License.
 Please see the LICENSE file for more information.